Anugithuv/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Complete the source code in order to print the last digit of the number stored in the variable n. prints the alphabet in lowercase, followed by a new line. prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+Complete the source code in order to print the last digit of the number stored in the variable n. prints the alphabet in lowercase, followed by a new line. prints the alphabet in lowercase, and then in uppercase, followed by a new line. prints the alphabet in lowercase, followed by a new line.

+Print all the letters except q and e